 Requirements to Applicants / Certified Operators

-OMIC requires all applicants to apply JAS organic certification to agree with “The memorandum for consigned OMIC organic certification services” by concluding a contract.
+OMIC requires all applicants to apply NOP organic certification to agree with “The memorandum for consigned OMIC organic certification services” by concluding a contract.

 Should you have any question on the above memorandum, please feel free to contact OMIC.